This article explains what happens at each stage of the Lumary CM release cycle.

 - known issues that cannot be addressed in a patch release.

+The planning and developing phases tend to overlap, as we continue to assess requirements throughout development.
 Rigorous testing is applied throughout development and prior to deployment into sandboxes for customer testing.

 Deploying to sandboxes